programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 ```
 The folder name you enter is passed to a variable named `folder` and is then passed into the variable `FILES` to complete the filepath.

 Next, we need to set up a loop to iterate through all the files in the folder.
-Go into terminal and open a file in the Nano text editor by typing `nano DESIRED_FILENAME`.

-Then, enter the following script.
 ```
 for f in $FILES;
 do